ibraheemalayan/Item_Catalog/README.md

 password : Grader@098

 ### Notes
-* the project is shipped debug mode on , but you can still turn off the debugging mode by replacing line 1733 with the following
+* the project is shipped with debug mode on , but you still can turn off the debugging mode by replacing line 1733 with the following
->     app.debug = True
+>     app.debug = False

 * the project uses https because Facebook login doesn't support plain http